 Elected to Congress in 2009, he seeks to address the fundamental issues that face all Americans: job creation, fixing a broken economy, access to affordable health care, protecting Social Security and Medicare, and cleaning up Wall Street.

-Promoting policies that create jobs in Northern California., Garamendi has become a lead advocate for the Make It In America program, to strengthen manufacturing.
-He is the author of four Make It In America bills that require that our tax money be spent on American made equipment and jobs.
+Promoting policies that create jobs in Northern California, Garamendi has become the leading advocate for the Make It In America program to strengthen manufacturing.
+He is the author of four Make It In America bills that require that our tax money be spent on American-made equipment and jobs.
 His goal is to create a pathway to the middle class for thousands of hardworking Americans.
 Garamendi regularly hosts local job fairs to bring employers and job seekers together.

 As a member of the House Armed Services Committee, Garamendi continues to protect and expand Travis and Beale Air Force bases which provide critical logistics and military intelligence programs that serve our nation in times of war and peace.
 A strong advocate for veterans, Garamendi has supported every bill in the House designed to help veterans and their families, including tax credits for employers who hire veterans and VA funding.

 Patricia Garamendi is an active and dynamic leader in the international community, having dedicated her life and work to food security and international development efforts that began with her Peace Corps service in Ethiopia in 1966.
 Since that time, she has traveled from continent to continent, strategically and innovatively bringing relief, hope, and revitalization to communities ravaged by war, drought, and flood.